LRKFallon/NVDA-financial-analysis/README.md

 # NVDA-financial-analysis

-asic analysis of stocks and some financial ratios resulting in a CAPM comparison
+Basic analysis of stocks and some financial ratios resulting in a CAPM comparison

 This project uses Anaconda, NumPy, Pandas DataReader to show:
 Portfolios and returns